 Best Places To Work

-In 2019, FERC ranked #1 among mid-sized agencies in the Best Places to Work rankings by the Partnership for Public Service!
-FERC also remains #1 in Work-Life Balance for the sixth consecutive year in a row!
+In 2021, FERC ranked #3 among mid-sized agencies in the Best Places to Work rankings by the Partnership for Public Service!
+FERC also ranks as a top-five mid-size agency in Work-Life Balance for the eighth consecutive year in a row!
+And it is the #1 mid-size agency in both Teamwork and Effective Leadership.

 The Federal Employee Viewpoint Survey (FEVS) is a tool administered by the Office of Personnel Management (OPM) annually to help agencies measure employees' perceptions of whether, and to what extent, conditions characterizing successful organizations are present in their agencies.
 The Commission uses the results to improve processes, products, services, and organizational outcomes through the recruitment and retention of a high-performing, diverse workforce.